WMA Statement on the Right of Rehabilitation of Victims of Torture

 - The recognition that State parties should provide torture victims with access to rehabilitation programs as soon as possible following an assessment by qualified independent healthcare professionals.

-- The references in paragraph 18 to measures aimed at protecting health and legal professionals who assist torture victims, developing specific training on the Istanbul Protocol for health professionals, and promoting the observance of international standards and codes of conduct by public servants, including medical, psychological and social service personnel.
+- The references to measures aimed at protecting health and legal professionals who assist torture victims, developing specific training on the Istanbul Protocol for health professionals, and promoting the observance of international standards and codes of conduct by public servants, including medical, psychological and social service personnel [2].

 RECOMMENDATIONS

-The WMA encourages its member associations to work with relevant agencies – governmental and non-governmental – acting for the reparation of victims of torture, in particular in the areas of documentation and rehabilitation, as well as prevention.
+- The WMA encourages its member associations to work with relevant agencies – governmental and non-governmental – acting for the reparation of victims of torture, in particular in the areas of documentation and rehabilitation, as well as prevention, and to use the revised Istanbul Protocol and the global rehabilitations standards in doing so.

-The WMA calls on its members to use their medical experience to support torture victims in accordance with article 14 of the UN Convention against Torture.
+- The WMA calls on its members to use their medical experience to support torture victims in accordance with article 14 of the UN Convention against Torture, including by helping them to become active agents in their own rehabilitation process through survivor explicit programs.

-The WMA calls on its member associations to support and facilitate data collection at the national level in order to monitor the implementation of the State’s obligation to provide rehabilitation services.
+- The WMA calls on its member associations to support and facilitate data collection at the national level, using established indicators for the right to rehabilitation, to monitor the implementation of the State’s obligation to provide rehabilitation services.